pgRouting/workshop/docs/chapters/osm2pgrouting.rst

 .. note::

-	There are some limitations though especially regarding network size.
+	There are some limitations, especially regarding network size.
 The current version of osm2pgrouting needs to load all data into memory, which makes it fast but also requires a lot or memory for large datasets.
 An alternative tool to osm2pgrouting without the network size limitation is *osm2po* (http://osm2po.de).
 It's available under "freeware license".

 Raw OpenStreetMap data contains much more features and information than need for routing.
 Also the format is not suitable for pgRouting out-of-the-box.
 An ``.osm`` XML file consists of three major feature types: